-There are classes for students (excluding junior high school students and younger) at the introductory/beginning level in various locations in the city.
+There are classes for people (aged 15 and older; excluding junior high school students and younger) at the introductory/beginning level in various locations in the city.

 Let's start by learning how to greet each other in Japanese!

 You can join in at any time of the year if there is an opening.
 Please inquire for more information.